James Peccia

 James D. Peccia III is a retired United States Air Force major general who last served as the Deputy Assistant Secretary for Budget of the Office of the Assistant Secretary of the Air Force for Financial Management and Comptroller.
 Previously, he was the Director of Financial Management of the Air Force Materiel Command.
-He is the brother of Jordan Peccia, Thomas E. Golden Jr. Professor of Environmental Engineering at Yale University.
+He is the brother of Jordan Peccia, Thomas E. Golden Professor of Environmental Engineering at Yale University.